george0st/qgate-sln-mlrun/docs/mlrun-iguazio-release-notes.md

-# MLRun/Iguazio, the KEY changes in a nutshell
+# MLRun/Iguazio, the KEY changes in a nutshell (from my selfish perspective)

 You can see detail changes in
    - [MLRun change log](https://docs.mlrun.org/en/latest/change-log/index.html)